 Your physician may use this macular degeneration test during your eye exam.
 There is no one test, but rather several exams a physician will use to diagnose macular degeneration.
 Home monitoring using the grid or chart does NOT replace regular eye exams with your eye doctor.

 Become familiar with them so that when you do have your next eye exam you will be prepared with questions to ask your physician to see if you have any early signs of age related macular degeneration.

 You can normally obtain a free Amsler Grid from your eye doctor's office.
 If they have not provided you with one you can download and print the document from the American Macular Degeneration Foundation.

-You can request a free magnetic version of the Grid by calling Bright Focus Foundation at 1-855-345-6637.
+You can also request a free magnetic version of the Grid by calling Bright Focus Foundation at 1-855-345-6637.